pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 git push origin main
 ```

-We'll now set up CI-CD to publish the records
+We'll now set up CI/CD to publish the records

 - Place the pycsw.cfg file in the root of the repository (including the postgres database connection)
 - Create a new custom workflow file with this content: